isawnyu/pleiades_reporter/README.md

 # Pleiades Reporter

-Create and disseminate reports on Pleiades developments.
+Create and disseminate social media posts on Pleiades activity.

+Currently designed to post to the Pleiades account on botsinbox.net.

 ## Roadmap: